vincedarley/homebridge-plugin-bwaspa/README.md

 This plugin connects to Balboa spa and hot-tub wifi modules and exposes spa controls such as pumps, lights, blower, thermostat, temperature, locks, hold mode, and water-flow status to Homebridge.

 Version 3.0.0-beta.1 adds Matter accessory support alongside the existing HomeKit exposure path.
 Because of that, this release now requires Homebridge 2.0.0 beta.85 or later, running on Node 22 or Node 24.
+Note that Matter support is currently a work in progress - it may not work correctly, or at all, depending on your Matter setup and the rate I debug and fix issues in this plugin.

 The plugin keeps control state in sync whether you manipulate the spa through Home, Siri, Matter controllers, physical controls on the spa, or the Balboa spa app, and takes account of situations such as filter cycles where some pumps cannot be turned off.